 Anxiety affects millions of Americans every year.
 There are various levels of anxiety as well as treatments.
 Understanding what is causing the anxiety can help.
 However, generalized anxiety is very common as well.
-If you suffer from anxiety, know that you are not alone.
+If you suffer from anxiety and panic attacks, know that you are not alone.
 And, certainly, reach out for help should you feel that it is too overwhelming to handle on your own.

 There is no reason for patients with anxiety to suffer as there are a lot of safe and simple medications to help.
 And, there is anxiety relief that may help you.

 Weight blankets, for example, are great for anxiety at night.
 These, for whatever reason, tend to help people that get anxious when going to bed.
 This is a simple solution and certainly doesn’t hurt to try.
 Clearly there are no side effects to this as it is simply a blanket with weights in it.
 But, helps people with anxiety sleep better and with a better night’s sleep, it is easier to be less anxious in the morning.

 Therapists can help, especially with art therapy.
 Sometimes it is difficult to say what is truly troubling you deep down, so why not draw or paint it?
 Art therapy is a great way to let loose and express yourself, without words.

 Anxiety medications can be discussed with your doctor.
 These medications can be something you take all the time or they can be something you take when it is really bad.
 Anxiety medications should be taken as prescribed by your doctor and should not be shared with others.

 Sometimes anxiety can come from things of the past that are haunting us.
 These can be things such as the loss of a loved one, a car accident or something that has caused trauma to the brain.
 This trauma can continue to resonate within us in the form of anxiety as the brain continues to try to process the memory.
 This, oftentimes, is called PTSD or Post Traumatic Stress Disorder.